joshtynjala/actionscript-3.0-developers-guide/user-interaction/touch-multitouch-and-gesture-input/gesture-event-handling.md

 <div>

-### Gesture phase is “all” for simple gesture events
+### Gesture phase is "all" for simple gesture events

 <div>

-Some gesture event objects do not track individual phases of the gesture event, and instead populate the event object’s phase property with the value all.
+Some gesture event objects do not track individual phases of the gesture event, and instead populate the event object's phase property with the value all.
 The simple gestures swipe and two-finger tap do not track the event by multiple phases.
 The `phase` property of the event object for an InteractiveObject listening for the `gestureSwipe` or `gestureTwoFingerTap` events is always `all`